-Penny is responsible for ACOSS publications, both electronic and print.
-She undertakes research and is responsible for Information Management and Information and Communications Technology at ACOSS.
+Penny is responsible for ACOSS publications and member communications.
+She provides an information service for ACOSS, including research and information management.
 Prior to joining ACOSS, Penny worked in Information Services at Fairfax Media and as a consultant for the National Parks Association.
 She has a BA (Hons) from the University of Sydney, a Diploma in Design from TAFE and an MA (Information Management) from the University of Technology in Sydney.
 She is an Associate of the Australian Library and Information Association (ALIA).

 Cameron has been with ACOSS since August 2019.
 After completing his studies at UTS, Cameron went on to pursue artistic endeavors and remains a passionate creative.
 With an extensive background in Illustration, Visual Communication and Digital Design, Cameron aspires to apply his creativity, knowledge and skills toward a worthy cause.
 A strong belief in universal and equal rights for all has lead Cameron to become the Digital Communications Officer at ACOSS.